-D. melanogaster populations from the east coast of the U.S. showed significant geographical variation where shorter carbon-chained compounds were more abundant in higher latitude Maine and Pennsylvania populations (i.e., temperate climates) whereas the opposite pattern of longer chained CHCs was observed for the lower latitude, subtropical populations (Fig. 3ABCD).
-Given the clear and contrasting patterns of CHCs, our data demonstrate a latitudinal cline for CHC profiles in D. melanogaster populations from the eastern U.S. We observed clinal variation for CHC profiles that is mirrored by patterns of allele frequency variation for SNPs in genes that have been shown to be associated with CHC profiles (Dembeck et al., 2015).
+Drosophila melanogaster populations from the east coast of the U.S. showed significant geographical variation where shorter carbon-chained compounds were more abundant in higher latitude Maine and Pennsylvania populations (i.e. temperate climates), whereas the opposite pattern of longer-chained CHCs was observed for the lower latitude, subtropical populations (Fig. 3a-d).
+Given the clear and contrasting patterns of CHCs, our data demonstrate a latitudinal cline for CHC profiles in D. melanogaster populations from the eastern U.S. We Fig. 6 Projection of principal component analysis (PCA) factor scores and variable correlations with the first two PCA factors of the quantitative patterns of cuticular hydrocarbons (CHCs) in control and evolving populations of females (a, b) and males (c, d).
+The visual representation suggested a differentiation between the experimental treatments, even though the two groups were slightly overlapping; the treatments differed significantly in CHC profiles for females only.
+The CHC profiles of the control, laboratory populations were more homogeneous in comparison with the seasonally evolving populations.
+Variables in red were retrieved as among the most correlated with the Canonical Correspondence Analysis model using treatment as a categorical predictor.

+observed clinal variation for CHC profiles that is mirrored by patterns of allele frequency variation for SNPs in genes that have been shown to be associated with CHC profiles (Dembeck et al., 2015).
 This supports the hypothesis that CHC profiles among populations are modulated by selection associated with temperature and desiccation stress in natural habitats.
-Our findings parallel those of Frentiu and Chenoweth (2010) with respect to CHC profiles and temperature along the environmental gradient in eastern Australia.
+Our findings parallel those of Frentiu & Chenoweth (2010) with respect to CHC profiles and temperature along the environmental gradient in eastern Australia.

-Our results are also consistent with earlier work by Rouault (2000) where a clear geographical change in (Z)-7-pentacosene (males) and (Z)-7-tricosene (females) was observed.
-The ratio between these alkenes ((Z)-7-tricosene: (Z)-7-pentacosene) is known to decrease with latitude in D. melanogaster males (Rouault, 2000).
+Our results are also consistent with earlier work by Rouault et al. (2000) where a clear geographical change in (Z)-7-pentacosene (males) and (Z)-7-tricosene (females) was observed.
+The ratio between these alkenes ((Z)-7-tricosene: (Z)-7-pentacosene) is known to decrease with latitude in D. melanogaster males (Rouault et al., 2000).
 Many of these CHCs also serve as pheromones.
 A clear difference between (Z)-7-pentacosene and (Z)-7-tricosene in natural populations (Florida vs. Maine) of D. melanogaster clearly indicated varying pheromone composition (see results).
 (Z)-7-tricosene is a major male pheromone in D. melanogaster, and therefore natural selection effects on CHC ratios could affect male attractiveness, potentially leading to reproductive isolation in natural populations (Grillet et al., 2012).